-Brad received his bachelor’s degree in Music Education, with dual concentrations in voice and piano, from New York University and later earned a Master of Arts degree in Music and Music Education from Teachers College, Columbia University.
-At NYU, he studied with David Elliott, Francisco Nuñez and Deirdre O’Donohue and served as the Assistant Director and pianist for the NYU Children’s Choir.
+Brad received his bachelor’s degree in Music Education, with dual concentrations in voice and piano, from New York University and later earned a Master of Arts degree from Teachers College, Columbia University.
+At NYU, he studied with David Elliott, Francisco Nuñez, and Deirdre O’Donohue and served as the Assistant Director and pianist for the NYU Children’s Choir.